pankajsy9/flowallet_2.0/README.md

 Flowallet can be installed by running window.bat from command prompt.
 File is present in Installers folder.

-After successfully performing the above step open the link http://localhost:3000 in browser to use the wallet.

 Installation Prerequisites for Ubuntu